What is Build Verification Testing (BVT)?

-You can make this critical functionality test cases inclusion task simple by communicating with all those involved in project development and testing life cycle.
-Such process should negotiate BVT test cases, which ultimately ensure BVT success.
+You can make this critical functionality test case inclusion task simple by communicating with all those involved in the project development and testing life cycle.
+Such a process should negotiate BVT test cases, which ultimately ensure BVT success.

-1) Test case for creating text file.
+- Test case for creating the text file.

 Say Build verification automation test suite executed after any new build.

-2) The BVT owner (person executing and maintaining the BVT suite) inspects the result of BVT.
+- The BVT owner (person executing and maintaining the BVT suite) inspects the result of BVT.